Road & Travel Magazine

 For those of you who have resisted getting connected to the magical world of online services, being able to purchase your next car without ever dealing with a snide salesman or a frumpy finance counselor may have you rushing to the computer store.

-We all know that the information age is well upon us, and online services have been a major time and cost saver when it comes to sending electronic mail or just transmitting information to offices and clients.
+Online services have been a major time and cost saver when it comes to sending electronic mail or just transmitting information to offices and clients.
 But more and more frequently these services are being used to purchase any conceivable product, from your favorite shirt at Land's End to a stuffed-crust pizza from Pizza Hut.
-So it was only a matter of time before automotive manufacturers and their dealerships got into the act and began peddling their wares over the phone lines.
+So it was only a matter of time before automotive manufacturers and their dealerships got into the act and began peddling their wares over the Net.

 Outside of the manufacturers, though, there are thousands of other sites that pertain to purchasing a vehicle.
 One site is called the "All Internet Shopping Directory," which has a special automotive section that includes not only where to look for new cars, but also car rentals, leasing deals, car maintenance and car care products, professional shops and even tips on car buying.